pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    **default: 0**

    The single-byte Separation Time to include in the flow control message that the layer will send when receiving data.
    Refer to ISO-15765-2 for specific values.
 From 1 to 127, represents milliseconds.
-From 0xF1 to 0xF9, represents hundreds of millisec (100us, 200us, ..., 900us).
+From 0xF1 to 0xF9, represents hundreds of microseconds (100us, 200us, ..., 900us).
 0 Means no timing requirements

 .. _param_blocksize: